The Gut-Wrenching Process of Befriending Ourselves

 is a columnist for On Being.
-Her column appears every Monday.
+Her column appears monthly.

 She is a meditation teacher and the cofounder of the Insight Meditation Society in Barre, Massachusetts.
 She is the author of many books, including Love Your Enemies, Real Happiness: The Power of Meditation, and Real Happiness at Work: Meditations for Accomplishment, Achievement, and Peace.